Trendeo/slate/source/index.html.md

 firstName | yes | First name
 lastName | yes | Last name
 password | yes | Plain password
-newsLetterAllowed | no | Boolean value (true or false) whether user allows to be signed up for our newsletters.
+newsletterAllowed | no | Boolean value (true or false) whether user allows to be signed up for our newsletters.
 Default is false. gender | no | "MALE" or "FEMALE".
 Empty by default birthday | no | Valid date in the format yyyy-MM-dd.
 Empty by default.